mpstaana/password-puller/README.md

 - If you run 'pw + (account)' again it will replace the latest password you have saved in the clipboard.

 # Limitations
-1. You can only have one password per in the clipboard at any time.
+1. You can only have one password per instance in the clipboard at any time.
 2. Your passwords are saved in a .py file which can be edited in a text editor- meaning anyone who finds the file and opens it in edit mode will be able to see them.